emlautarom1/lambda-library/docs/04-Type-Classes.md

 For now we are going to stick with it, but later we are going to improve things.
 The reason for the eventual change is that we can't do much with a `BookDB` if we are not in a `IO`, yet we want a generic monad for `CanReadBookDB`.

-So an implementation of `CanReadBookDB` for `IO` that will be used in the real program is just a forward to the existing `Book.findBook` function.
+An implementation of `CanReadBookDB` for `IO` that will be used in the real program is just a forward to the existing `Book.findBook` function.

 ```haskell
 instance CanReadBookDB IO where